-Looking for vegan recipes this January?
-These beauty bars from Amelia Freer’s cookbook, Simply Good For You, are the perfect grab-and-go breakfast or afternoon snack.
+Looking for healthy baking recipes to try at home?
+These beauty bars from Amelia Freer’s cookbook, Simply Good For You, are the perfect quick breakfast or afternoon snack.

 ‘A well nourished body is stronger and more resilient and better able to face the challenges of modern day life,’ says Amelia, one of the UK’s leading nutritional therapists.
 ‘Keeping it simple is key.
 Good nutrition is, first and foremost, a celebration of food.’